Selective licensing

 Current schemes

-The documents below provide maps of each of the two current schemes and a list of addresses, which are subject to periodic review and update.
+The documents below provide maps of each of the three current schemes and a list of addresses, which are subject to periodic review and update.

 Address lists are provided as guidance, however any private rented properties located within the LSOA boundary at the time of designation or over the lifetime of the scheme would be liable for a licence.